ha0ye/notes/interview_notes.md

 	- this suggests:
 		- need to outreach earlier to audience
 		- benefit of having a peer advocate for utility of content

+accessible examples of importance
+- tie to audience identity
+- organizing is good research practice == core motivation to be a good researcher

 ### How have you supported faculty and graduate students in integrating data management practices into their research workflows?